-It's Friday morning.
-I’m on the blue line headed to work when I decide to check in on my M1 Finance account.
-I open the app on my phone and see my portfolio is down 4 percent for the week.
+The coronavirus has been headline news for a few weeks now.
+I was on the blue line train this morning headed to work in Chicago when I decided to check in on my M1 Finance account.
+I opened the app on my phone and saw my portfolio was down 10 percent for the week.

 - Adjust my portfolio targets: “This downturn made me realize that my portfolio choices were riskier than I have the appetite for.
 I am going to use some more conservative investment options.”

-- Invest even more and buy the dip: "Stock prices are low!
-What a great buying opportunity.
-After all, scared money don't make money!"
+- Invest even more and buy the dip: “Stock prices are down.
+It’s a great buying opportunity.
+I’m going to be more aggressive.”

-- Sell my entire portfolio: "The big one is coming.
-I am going to hold everything as cash until the danger subsides and re-enter when the markets will never go down!
-Curse you, M1 Finance, for making investing so simple and low cost!"
+- Sell my portfolio: “The big one is coming.
+I am going to hold everything as cash or cash alternatives until the danger subsides and re-enter when the markets have stabilized”

 But which choice is the right one?
 This is the million-dollar question (figuratively and maybe even literally).

-Of course, I’d love to give you a concrete answer on what to do in a market downturn.
+Of course, I’d love to give you a concrete answer on what to do when markets are volatile .
 But in reality, it depends on many personal factors, including age, risk tolerance, personality, portfolio construction, current investment, large planned purchases, family structure, health, and so on and so forth.

 Depending on your unique financial situation, my answer could be one of them, some of them, all of them, or none of them.
-But it would be wildly irresponsible of me to blindly tell 100,000 people how to uniformly react to all market downturns.
-So I won't.
+But it would be wildly irresponsible of me to blindly tell 200,000 people how to uniformly react to this market downturn.
+So I won’t.

-Here’s what I will say: M1, in our tireless mission to develop the tools for the next generation of personal financial management, might have factored choppy markets right into our platform.
-(Spoiler Alert: We did.)
+Here’s what I will say: M1, in our tireless mission to develop the tools for the next generation of personal financial management, factored in choppy markets and down markets into our platform.

-Periods of choppy markets and downturns have happened before and will happen again.
+Periods of choppy markets and downturns have happened before, they’re happening right now, and they will happen again.

-As investors, we often look at historical market performance from a 10,000-foot view, hanging our hats on reassuring facts and statistics like this one:
+As investors, and especially in times of calmer markets, we often look at historical market performance from a 10,000-foot view, hanging our hats on reassuring facts and statistics like this one:

 “The average annual return for the S&P 500 since its inception in 1928 through 2017 is approximately 10%.”

 See?
 History is on our side.
 The facts are on our side.
-We invest our money today, and in 10 years we can expect to earn somewhere around 159.4% in returns (with compounding).
-Simple, right?
+We invest our money today, and in 10 years we can reasonably expect – though history is no predictor of the future – to earn somewhere around 159.4% in returns (with compounding).